sbis04/flutter_os_wear/README.md

 This is an app for WearOS devices which is inspired from the Medium article written by [Matt Sullivan](https://medium.com/@mjohnsullivan), ["Experimenting with Flutter on Wear OS"](https://medium.com/@mjohnsullivan/experimenting-with-flutter-on-wear-os-f789d843f2ef).
 This article really helped me to understand, how to manage the screen size of the app properly and inheriting it to different classes.

-In this app, I tried to optimize the [relax](https://github.com/erinmorrissey/relax) app created by Erin Morrissey (made as a Flutter Create Submission 2019), to run on WearOS devices.
+In this app, I tried to optimize the [relax](https://github.com/erinmorrissey/relax) app created by Erin Morrissey (made as a Flutter Create Submission 2019, which got nominated for Visual Beauty), to run on WearOS devices.

 The wear app has two modes:
 1) Normal Mode